ahgraber/ml_setup/python.md

 pip3 install spyder         # sPyder (RStudio for Python) see also: https://docs.spyder-ide.org/installation.html#installing-with-pip-experts-only
 ```
    * #### See .bash_profile for aliases and paths for easy launching of jupyter notebooks, etc.
-   * #### Create App Launchers (macOS) - you'll have to redo this for ever version update (i.e., 3.6 --> 3.7): To launch Spyder or Jupyter Notebooks from an app icon:
-     1. Open Applescript Editor
-     2. Write script as follows, and save as type Application in your Applications folder
-     ```
-     tell application "Terminal"
-      do script "/Library/Frameworks/Python.framework/Versions/3.6/bin/jupyter-notebook"
-     end tell
-     ```
-     ```
-     tell application "Terminal"
-      do script "/Library/Frameworks/Python.framework/Versions/3.6/bin/spyder3; exit"
-     end tell
-     ```
-     3. Download the app icon
-     4. Open the icon in Preview and ctrl+C to copy
-     5. Right-click on the app with the Applescript icon and select 'Get Info'
-     6. Click the icon in the top-left corner of the info panel and hit ctrl-V to paste

 5. **BEFORE LOADING OTHER PACKAGES**, create a virtual environment for ML projects.
 See [venv](https://docs.python.org/3/library/venv.html) and [virtualenv](https://docs.python-guide.org/dev/virtualenvs/) for more